LFoged/random-quote-app/README.md

 ### [See it live](https://lfoged.github.io/random-ramblings/)
 ### Description
 Random quote app.
-See 'random', 'inspirational' or 'programming' quotes & store up to 6 'favorite quotes' in local storage.
+See 'quote of the day', 'random', 'inspirational' or 'programming' quotes & store up to 12 'favorite quotes' in local storage.

 ### User stories
 A user can: